 - Your right to restriction of processing: You have the right to ask us to restrict the processing of your information in certain circumstances.
 You can read more about this right here.

-- Your right to object to processing: You have the right to object to processing if we are able to process your information because the process forms part of our public tasks, or is in our legitimate interests.
+- Your right to object to processing: You have the right to object to processing if we are processing your information as part of our public tasks, or in our legitimate interests, such as when we are marketing or advertising services.
 You can read more about this right here.

-- Your right to data portability: This only applies to information you have given us.
+- Your right to data portability: This only applies to information you have given us and we are processing by automated means (i.e. excluding hard copy files).
 You have the right to ask that we transfer the information you gave us from one organisation to another, or give it to you.
-The right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.
+The right only applies if we are processing information based on your consent or under, or in talks about, entering into a contract with you.
 You can read more about this right here.

-- Your right to be informed if personal data is being used.
+- Your right to be informed of how and why we are processing your personal data.
 You have a right to be informed that we are processing your information, and the details of how are included in this Notice.
-You can read more about this right .
+You can read more about this right here.

 Data Protection Officer, Ocean Housing, Stennack House, Stennack Road, Holmbush, St Austell, Cornwall, PL25 3SW or alternatively, email your request to email@example.com or firstname.lastname@example.org.